We hope you enjoy reading this article.

 Predictive models in healthcare organizations make use of historical health data to learn patterns and behavior and predict future health outcomes of clinical decisions and medical treatment.

 Patients suffering from chronic diseases require constant monitoring of their health conditions.
-Predictive software can help caregivers to identify any potentially threatening situations to improve patient care accordingly.
+Predictive software can help caregivers identify any potentially threatening situations to improve patient care.
+AI thus helps make quick, informed decisions at exactly the right moment when a patient’s life can be at stake.

 Predictive analytics also assist the healthcare system with the predictive maintenance of medical equipment.
 Sensors are used to timely alert the maintenance staff in case a part of medical equipment needs replacement.

-In this way, sudden downtime of medical machinery can be avoided which ultimately results in smooth clinical workflows.
+In this way, sudden downtime of medical machinery can be avoided, which ultimately results in smooth clinical workflows.

 Another important use case of AI predictive modeling is in supply chain management.
 Such machine learning models help with the accurate placement of orders and procurement of materials.
 This helps to avoid unnecessary waste of resources while making the overall process more efficient.

-Predictive analytics is also helping to combat cybersecurity threats.
+Predictive analytics also helps to combat cybersecurity threats.
 Cyber attacks are becoming quite common with the availability of big data and their use in AI models.
-Cyberattacks target applications that use customers’ confidential information to steal private data.
-Some of these attacks also affect the smooth running of the software.

-This is obviously a major concern in the healthcare industry as it uses integrated digital health records for efficient work processes.
+This is a major concern in the healthcare industry as it uses integrated digital health records for efficient work processes.
+In the third quarter of 2022, 1 in 42 healthcare organizations was affected by ransomware attacks.

 Artificial Intelligence helps cybersecurity engineers deal with cyber threats through predictive analytics.
 Predictive machine learning models train on the network traffic data that includes normal and abnormal data packets.
 In this way, the ML model learns to differentiate between normal traffic and potential cyber-attacks.

-In case of any unusual data traffic, these trained models alert the concerned cybersecurity personnel who then pre-emptively tackle the situation before there is some major data theft or application breach.
+In case of any unusual data traffic, these trained models alert the concerned cybersecurity personnel, who then pre-emptively tackle the situation before there is some major data theft or application breach.

+Such artificial intelligence-powered cybersecurity in the healthcare sector reduced the cost of breaches by 50%.
 Our blog here discusses 5 ways to use predictive analytics in healthcare software,

 Human Brain Interface Technology